Render a standalone chord chart of chord fretboard diagrams with LilyPond for a set of chords.

 To plot specific fretboard diagrams in R using ggplot and with greater

-control, use plot_fretboard()
+control, use plot_fretboard().

-include the following and have the following
+The options for paper include the following and have the following

 default values if not provided.

-only controls the global font size.
+fontsize only controls the global font size.
 If you want to scale the

-size of the fretboard diagrams up or down use the the size
+size of the fretboard diagrams up or down use the the size argument

-rather than this paper
+rather than this paper value.

 Note that chord chart output must fit on a single page.
 If the full set of